dirtsimple/postmark/README.md

 ### Sync Actions for Posts

-During the sync process for posts, a document builds up a `$doc->postinfo` array to be passed into `wp_insert_post` or `wp_update_post`.
-Postmark only sets values in `$doc->postinfo` that have not already been set by an action or filter, so you can prevent it from doing so by setting a value first.
+During the sync process for posts, a document builds up a `$postinfo` array to be passed into `wp_insert_post` or `wp_update_post`.
+(Postmark only sets values in the `$postinfo` that have not already been set by an action or filter, so you can prevent it from doing so by setting a value first.)

 For example, Postmark calculates the `post_content` after calling the `postmark_metadata` action, but before the `postmark_content` action.
 This means you can prevent Postmark from doing its own Markdown-to-HTML conversion by setting `post_content` from either the `postmark_before_sync` action, or the `postmark_metadata` action.

-Note: `$doc->postinfo` is not actually a PHP array -- it's a PHP `ArrayObject` subclass with a few extra methods, like `get($key, $default=null)`, `has($key)`, and a few others.
+Note: `$postinfo` is not actually a PHP array -- it's a PHP `ArrayObject` subclass with a few extra methods, like `get($key, $default=null)`, `has($key)`, and a few others.
 But you can still treat is as a regular array for purposes of setting, getting, or removing items.
 You can see the [dirtsimple\\imposer\\Bag class](https://github.com/dirtsimple/imposer/blob/master/src/Bag.php) for info on most of the other available methods, but there are some additional methods you might find helpful:

 * `$postinfo->id()` returns the post ID if an existing post is being updated, or null if the post is new.
 * `$postinfo->set_meta($key, $val)` -- does an `update_post_meta`, setting `$key` to `$val`.  `$key` can be a string or an array: if it's an array, it's treated as a path to a subitem within the meta field, working much like a key path for the wp-cli `wp post meta patch insert` command, except that parent arrays are automatically created.